 Outstanding Resource Waters means those waters designated by the Environmental Quality Commission (Commission or EQC) where existing high quality waters constitute an outstanding state or national resource, based on their extraordinary water quality or ecological values, or where special water quality protection is needed to maintain critical habitat areas.
 OAR 340-041-0002(45).

-Read more about the Oregon rule and rule making process at the Department of Environmental Qquality’s webpage for the North Fork Smith Outstanding Resource Waters designation.
+Read more about the Oregon rule and rule making process in the Department of Environmental Quality’s report for the North Fork Smith Outstanding Resource Waters designation.

 At the hearing, DEQ staff explained that: